Skip to content

 Figure

-Figure 1 - Extraction of flooded cropland using the STACK service from a co-location of an HASARD`s binary flood map and the ESA world Cover.
+Figure 1 - Extraction of flooded cropland using the STACK service from a co-location of an HASARD-DI`s binary flood map and the ESA world Cover.

 Hint